-This statement shows the movement in the year on the different reserves held by the Commissioner and Group, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
+This statement shows the movement in the year in the different reserves held by the Commissioner and Group, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.

-The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Commissioner's and Group's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+The 'Total Comprehensive Income and Expenditure' line shows the true economic cost of providing the Commissioner's and Group's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.